 Ralph is a freelance underwater and environmental photographer.
 He has worked with The Washington Post, The Nature Conservancy, National Oceanic and Atmospheric Administration, National Marine Fisheries Service, and Whale Trust, and his works have been published by National Geographic, Nature, Science, Discover, Smithsonian, Sportdiver magazine, Weather Channel, and others.
 Ralph’s green sea turtle photo is featured on our Eco Tours page as well as on the Ocean Connectors van.
 See more of his work at Ralph Pace Photography (a portion of all sea turtle image sales are donated to the Sea Turtle Conservancy).

 Sam is a filmmaker and professor of biology.
 He teaches at San Diego Miramar College and Palomar College.
 He also works as the video editor for StarTalk with Neil deGrasse Tyson.
 In his spare time, Sam is an avid outdoor and wildlife photographer, and several of his images are featured on the Ocean Connectors website.
 To see more of Sam’s photography, follow him on Instagram @yatlongpoon.

 Dr. Steven Swartz

-Steven has been studying gray whales in Baja California Sur for 40 years.
+Steven has been studying gray whales in Baja California Sur for over 40 years.
 He is the Co-Director of the Laguna San Ignacio Ecosystem Science Program, an organization dedicated to investigating the ecological status of San Ignacio Lagoon and its living marine resources.
-Steven and his research team monitor the gray whales that visit the lagoon, and encourage social awareness, education and community participation for the conservation of the lagoon.
-Steven’s Program contributed all the gray whale photos on our website.
+Steven and his research team monitor the gray whales that visit the lagoon, and encourage social awareness, education, and community participation for the conservation of the lagoon.
+Steven is responsible for many of the gray whale photos on our website.